georgebonnr/table/readme.md

 -Notes:
   * Namespacing
       * painful issue compared to other b2b services due to large number of restaurants and also some chain restaurants
-      * chensgardenberkeley.table.com starts to get ugly.
-      * www.table.com/chensgardenberkeley/etc. starts to make paths longer and uglier, though, probably even worse.
+      * chensgardenberkeley.table.com -- individual subdomain based on restaurant username -- internal.
-      * Unique username for each business.
+      * Unique username for each business (i.e. for chain restaurants username might append zip code, etc.).
-      * Feature: the API does not require users to remember their organization's unique username to log into the service.
-They can simply log in from www.table.com and the API will query Mongo for the appropriate organization_id, after which the appropriate username will be applied in the url for the web client.
    * Single-Tenant API, but Multi-Tenant DB Schema
       * API tasks are only relevant to an individual restaurant location.
       * But a 'dedicated db' model (one db per customer) might not be feasible for a relatively low-cost cloud service